technology-toolbox/website/content/blog/jjameson/2010/04/01/unit-tests-for-icloneable.md

 method is defined rather ambiguously.
 Here are the remarks from the corresponding documentation on MSDN:

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-Clone can be implemented either as a deep copy or a shallow copy.
-In a deep copy, all objects are duplicated; whereas, in a shallow copy, only the top-level objects are duplicated and the lower levels contain references.
+> Clone can be implemented either as a deep copy or a shallow copy.
+In a deep
+> copy, all objects are duplicated; whereas, in a shallow copy, only the
+> top-level objects are duplicated and the lower levels contain references.

-{{< /blockquote >}}
+{{< /div-block >}}

 In my mind, a cloned object should _always_ be a deep copy.
 A shallow copy would most likely lead to subtle bugs when the code that makes a copy doesn't